 Openreach – more full fibre in time

-Some areas are already served by fibre to their local cabinet in the road, although not yet with full fibre then on to homes and businesses.
+Some areas are already served by fibre to their local cabinet in the road, although not yet with full fibre on to homes and businesses.
 This includes most of Bradford-on-Tone, Halse, Milverton, Oake and Wiveliscombe and parts of Chipstable and Fitzhead.
 Fibre to the cabinet provides Superfast broadband which is fast enough for most current needs.

 Following a change in Ofcom price cap rules on connection costs, Openreach announced plans in 2021 to upgrade telephone exchanges and extend full fibre broadband to 20 million premises, including hard to serve communities in the South West.
-Exchanges in the Wellington area and Wiveliscombe are to be covered by the end of 2026.
+Exchanges in the Wellington area and Wiveliscombe have been due to be covered by the end of 2026.
 On 28 May 2024, Openreach announced that the Milverton exchange had been added to their programme, which is now to cover 25 million homes and businesses by the end of 2026.

-Openreach’s build plans are shown on the map below, which can also be viewed on a larger downloadable PDF).
+Openreach’s build plans are shown on the map below, which can also be viewed on a larger downloadable PDF.

 These future builds are most likely to upgrade those who already have Superfast broadband (fibre to roadside cabinet) to full-fibre Ultrafast broadband (fibre to the property).
 They may not provide full-fibre connections to those currently without Superfast broadband, who still have slow wire connections all the way to their exchange.